Two-block substitutions and morphic words: Abstract

-{ {\bf Abstract} The Oldenburger Kolakoski sequence is fixed point of a two-block substitution.
 We consider in general two-block substitutions and their fixed points.
 We prove that some of them have a simple structure: their fixed points are morphic sequences.
-We further introduce the Thue-Morse two-block substitution whose fixed points behave like the Kolakoski sequence.}
+Others are intrinsically more complex, such as the Kolakoski sequence.
+We prove this for the Thue-Morse sequence in base 3/2.